ministryofjustice/laa-apply-for-legal-aid/README.md

 to a page confirming your're signed out, and going to the start url will redirect you to the sign-in page.

 When using the portal for authentication, (on staging or live, or if configured as described below, on localhost), the sign out link takes you to a feedback page, but doesn't really sign you out.
-This is an side effect of using the portal Single Sign On system.
+This is a side effect of using the portal Single Sign On system.
 You're not signed out until you tell the portal you've signed out, and when you do that, you are signed out of all other applications at the same time.
 (Behind the scenes, the Devise `authenticate_provider!` method contacts the portal to see if your signed in, and if so, repopulates the session with the required data).